My day at The Open Championship

 DSCN3725

 The small bumps in the distance are grandstands.
 You can’t see the goosebumps on my arms.
 A few minutes later, the bus pulled into the drop-off point and off we went.
-As we were approaching security, I remembered that St. Andrews prohibits photos on Championship days and I had toted my camera in the reflex action of a tourist who thinks he should never be without his camera regardless of his lack of photographic skills.
+As we were approaching security, I remembered that Saint Andrews prohibits photos on Championship days and I had toted my camera in the reflex action of a tourist who tries to have his camera with him as much as possible regardless of his lack of photographic skills.
 At the time I thought, “I might have to keep my camera in my pocket but this is a picture they can’t prevent.”

 DSCN3729